All About the Flamenco Shawl and How to Wear It

 Triangle Shawls (Half Shawl)

-Another option is to buy a triangular shawl (actually, a half shawl - I know some teachers who buy whole shawls, then split and hem them for their students).
+Another option is to buy a triangular shawl (actually, a half shawl—I know some teachers who buy whole shawls, then split and hem them for their students).
 Whether worn as a costume or used as a prop, you'll usually use the shawl folded into a triangle anyway, so why pay the extra money for the full square?
-As you'll have only one layer of material, it will be cooler to wear - and used as a prop, you won't have the worry about the shawl separating as you throw it around.
+As you'll have only one layer of material, it will be cooler to wear.
+If it's used as a prop, you won't have the worry about the shawl separating as you throw it around.

 Personally, I have several triangle shawls which I wear for tops, but I would never use them as a working shawl because it encourages bad technique.
 With a triangle, you don't have to worry about the square separating in flight, and that can make you lazy!
 If you're a beginner, it's important to start out with the right technique.
 Eventually, you're going to want to move up to full size, full square shawl.
 If you don't use a square shawl from the start and keep it together from the beginning, you'll find it even more difficult to trade up to the heavyweight professional one.